-HUM 5362 Introduction to the Quran and Biography of the Prophet (Sirah) 3 SCH text, as well as historical and contemporary approaches to the study of the Quran.
+HUM 5362 Introduction to the Quran and Biography of the Prophet (Sirah) 3 SCH

+This course introduces the student to Islam's primary sacred text: the Quran.
+Emphasis is placed on the Quran's central role within Islam, as well as the body of tafsir (commentary) literary that has evolved around this sacred text, as well as historical and contemporary approaches to the study of the Quran.
 Students likewise are introduced to "Sirah" texts, i.e. the biographical accounts of the life of the Prophet Muhammad (most importantly that of Ibn Hisham), and survey contemporary scholarship on Sirah.